knpuniversity/symfony2-series/knpu/episode4/form-input-label-customization.rst

 your form.
 Field types are the things like ``text``, ``email``, ``repeated`` and ``password``.

-Let's put this teogether.
+Let's put this together.
 What is the block name to render the "widget" for a "textarea" field type?

 Answer? ``textarea_widget``.
 And if you search in Symfony's base template,